AbelPau/gdal/doc/source/drivers/raster/miramon.rst

 --------

 Metadata from MiraMon raster datasets are exposed through the "MIRAMON" domain.
-Only a subset of the metadata is used by the driver to interpret the dataset (e.g., georeferencing, data type, etc.), but all other metadata entries are preserved and accessible via ``GetMetadata("MIRAMON")``.
+Only a subset of the metadata is used by the driver to interpret the dataset (e.g., georeferencing, data type, etc), but all other metadata entries are preserved and accessible via ``GetMetadata("MIRAMON")``.

 This allows applications to access additional information embedded in the original dataset, even if it is not required for reading or displaying the data.